 Welcome to the Saint Catharine School Pre-Kindergarten

 Young children have special needs, varied learning styles, and boundless energy (Nielsen, 2006)!
-So, as you can imagine, our new classroom for four-year old students is a very special place.
+So, as you can imagine, our new classroom for Pre-Kindergarten students is a very special place.
 As an effective preschool, active learning happens from the minute the students walk though the door each morning,

 Recent research supports the notion that planned, purposeful, and creative play is an essential component of the learning environment for young children.
 Our young scholars are learning to explore, experiment, and make discoveries for themselves within an environment of play, socialization, and through cognitive skill development in order to make sense of this world.